-BC SAFE - BC SAFE (Suicide Awareness for Families and Educators) is a subcommittee of Promise Zone dedicated to the prevention of Suicide.
-BC SAFE's mission is to reduce the number of suicides and suicide attempts by increasing public awareness and providing educational and training resources to teens, parents and educators of Broome County.
-The Coalition is comprised of community members from various sectors of the community including but not limited to: Community Based Organizations, County Departments, Faith-based Community, Loss survivors, Mental Health/Substance Use agencies, Schools/Universities, Veteran-serving agencies and Law Enforcement.
-Using the strategic plan, the coalition focused on four major initiatives: 1.
-Education and Awareness, 2.
-Postvention Work, 3.
-Trainings and 4.
-World Suicide Prevention Day (WSPD) Breakfast.
+BC SAFE - BC SAFE (Suicide Awareness for Families and Educators) a Community Coalition that resides within Broome County Mental Health that is dedicated to the prevention of Suicide.
+BC SAFE's mission is to reduce the number of suicides and suicide attempts by increasing public awareness and providing educational and training resources to teens, adults and educators of Broome County.
+The Coalition is comprised of community members from various sectors of the community including but not limited to: Community Based Organizations, County Departments, Faith-based Community, Loss survivors, Mental Health/Substance Use agencies, Schools/Universities, Veteran-serving agencies, Healthcare and Law Enforcement.
+Using the strategic plan, the coalition focused on four major initiatives: Education and Awareness, Postvention Work, Trainings and World Suicide Prevention Day (WSPD) Breakfast.

-1. Education and Awareness: BC SAFE continued with the quarterly newsletter that was launched in 2016.
-The newsletter is provided both electronically and in hard copy.
-The concept of the newsletter is to inform and offer resources to the community at large and to the professionals that provide services.
-The HOPE app continues to be a focus for the coalition.
-The app is a resource that provides individuals with information on warning signs, what to say as well as information on local resources.
+BC SAFE continued with the quarterly newsletter that was launched in 2016.
+The newsletter is provided both electronically, in hard copy and on the Mental Health Website under BCSAFE.
+The foundation of the newsletter is to inform and offer resources to the community at large and to professionals that provide services ranging from articles, strategies and local resources and events.
+The HOPE app continues to be an integral tool for the community.
+The app provides individuals with information on warning signs, what to say as well as information on local resources.
 As a safeguard while traveling throughout the app, the user can instantly call the national prevention lifeline number for immediate assistance.
-Additionally, in the social media realm, the coalition decided to enter the world of Facebook by creating its own page.
-Much discussion and research occurred to ensure safety for the user and the community.
-Since the page is not monitored 24/7, it was imperative that this page be not be a "hotline" resource but an inspirational and local resource and a clearing house of events.
+Additionally, in the social media realm, the coalition entered the realm of Facebook by creating its own page.
+Since the page is not monitored 24/7 and to ensure the safety of the consumer, it was imperative that this page be not be a

+"hotline" resource but an inspirational and clearinghouse of resources and events.